Washington State Patrol aircraft targeted by laser over Tumwater

 Lasers can blind a pilot temporarily, making them unable to see their instruments, and even lead to permanent eye damage.

 Disrupting a pilot is considered a serious threat to air safety.
-It’s a felony in Washington and violators can also be fined $11,000 per incident by the Federal Aviation Administration.
+It’s a felony in Washington and violators can also be fined $11,000 per incident by the Federal Aviation Administration (FAA).

-WSP spokesperson Trooper Darren Wright says this is the sixth incident in a month involving the patrol's aircraft.
-Like last night, most of the incidents involving WSP has resulted in an arrest.
+WSP spokesperson Trooper Darren Wright said this is the sixth incident in a month involving the patrol's aircraft.
+Like Thursday night, most of the incidents involving WSP aircraft have resulted in an arrest.

 Planes landing at Sea-Tac International Airport have also been hit with lasers while on final approach over the years.

-In 2006, the year the FAA started keeping, there were 384 laser incidents.
+In 2006, the year the FAA started keeping track, there were 384 laser incidents.